Oklahoma TANF provides public assistance programs for eligible families with children under the age of 18, on a time-limited basis.

 Once an application is initiated, an appointment will be scheduled for a face to face interview to complete the application process and determine your eligibility

-- How much do you get for TANF in Oklahoma?
+How much do I get for TANF in Oklahoma? #

-Oklahoma’s maximum cash benefit is $292 per month for a family of three or just 18% of the federal poverty line.1
+Oklahoma’s cash benefit is limited to $292 per month for a single parent of two or just less than 20% of the federal poverty line.
+1

 Oklahoma requires all adults who applied for TANF to undergo mandatory drug screening, and those who tested positive are to be denied benefits for up to one year.